-When your lights flicker because the light bulb is loose, that’s one thing.
-But if they’re flickering more frequently than usual, then there’s more than likely something wrong with your breaker.
-This could be a sign that it’s about to overload and proper inspection is needed.
+When your lights flicker because the light bulb is loose, that’s one thing, but if they’re flickering more frequently than usual, then there’s more than likely something wrong with your breaker.
+Flickering light fixtures can be a sign that the circuit is about to overload and therefore a proper inspection is needed.

 To confirm that the flickering is caused by a bad breaker, it’s best to switch off the power and inspect the device visually.
 Also, check for any loose connections that could be contributing to the problem.

 5. Tripped Breaker Won’t Stay in Reset Position

 One sure sign of a bad breaker is that it trips and won’t stay in the reset position.
 You try and turn the breaker switch back on, only for it to trip again and again, like a stubborn child refusing to obey their parent’s commands.
 No matter what you do, from switching off appliances to plugging directly into a different circuit, nothing seems to stop it from tripping as soon as you flick it back on.